ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

         - Enter your date of birth
         - Enter your height

+### User Profile Configuration Options

+When adding or editing user profiles (**Settings > Devices & Services > Etekcity Fitness Scale BLE > Configure**), you can configure the following options:

+- **User Name:** Display name for the user profile.

+- **Person Entity (optional):** Link this user profile to a Home Assistant person entity.
+When linked, the integration uses the person's location state to improve automatic assignment:
+  - If the person is marked as `not_home`, they are excluded from automatic assignment for new measurements
+  - This helps avoid incorrectly assigning measurements when household members are away

+- **Mobile Devices (optional):** Select one or more mobile devices (via Home Assistant companion app) to receive actionable notifications for ambiguous measurements:
+  - When enabled, you'll receive a mobile notification with tap-to-assign buttons directly on your phone
+  - Each candidate user gets a personalized notification with "This is me" and "Not me" buttons

+- **Enable body composition metrics:** Calculate additional health metrics (BMI, body fat %, etc.) based on impedance measurements.
+Requires sex, date of birth, and height.

 ## Multi-User Support

 This integration is designed for households with multiple users.
 You can create a unique profile for each person using the scale.

 ### Person Detection

 When a new measurement is received, the integration attempts to automatically assign it to the correct person based on two factors:

 1. **Weight History:** The measurement is compared against each user's last known weight.
-2.  **Location:** If a user profile is linked to a Home Assistant `person` entity, the integration will check if that person is `home`.
+2. **Location:** If a user profile is linked to a Home Assistant `person` entity, the integration checks if that person is `home`.
 Users who are `not_home` are excluded from automatic assignment.

 If a single user is a clear match, the measurement is assigned automatically.

+### Ambiguous Measurements

-If the measurement is ambiguous (e.g., two users have similar weights, or a new user has no history), a persistent notification will appear in Home Assistant, allowing you to assign it manually using the services below.
+If the measurement is ambiguous (e.g., two users have similar weights, or a new user has no history), the integration will notify you:

+- **Mobile Notifications (if configured):** Each candidate user receives a personalized notification on their mobile device with actionable buttons:
+  - "This is me" - Assigns the measurement to you
+  - "Not me" - Dismisses your notification (measurement remains available for others)

+- **Persistent Notifications:** A notification appears in the Home Assistant notifications panel with instructions to manually assign the measurement using the `assign_measurement` service.

 ### Managing Users

 You can manage user profiles by navigating to your device in **Settings > Devices & Services > Etekcity Fitness Scale BLE**.
 Click **CONFIGURE** to:
-- **Add a new user:** Create a new profile.
+- **Add a new user:** Create a new profile with optional person entity link and mobile notification settings.
-- **Edit a user:** Update a user's name, linked person entity, or body metric settings.
+- **Edit a user:** Update a user's name, linked person entity, mobile devices, or body metric settings.
 - **Remove a user:** Delete a user's profile and all associated sensor entities.

 ## Services